M icon

 Adolescence has always been a difficult time, with the often-precocious rush to an imagined adult identity.
 Today adolescence can be an almost permanent state of being, with confusion around responsibility and vagueness about the transition to adulthood.
 Adolescent states of mind and behaviours can continue well into adulthood.

-My consulting room and fees
+FAQs, room and fees

 Get in Touch